Anton Geiser

 Anton Geiser (surname also spelled Geisser; October 17, 1924 – December 26, 2012) was a Yugoslav-born member of the SS-Totenkopfverbände during World War II, who served as a guard at both the Sachsenhausen and Buchenwald concentration camps.
 In 1956 he moved to the United States, settling in Sharon, Pennsylvania, where he had family.
 In 1962 he became a naturalized American citizen.
 In 2006 he was stripped of his citizenship on the grounds that it would not have been granted had the full details of his role in the German military been known; in 2010 a US judge ordered him deported to Austria, the country from which he had immigrated.
 He died in Pittsburgh on December 21, 2012, while still battling his deportation.

 Background

-Geiser was born in the former Yugoslavia, in the village of Selci Đakovački (part of Đakovo) in eastern Croatia.
+Geiser was born in Yugoslavia on October 17, 1924, in the village of Selci Đakovački (part of Đakovo) in eastern Croatia.
 In September 1942, shortly following the invasion of Yugoslavia by Nazi Germany, Geiser, an ethnic German, was drafted into the Waffen SS.
 He was 17 years old at the time.